pablojohn/dungeon-honor/README.md

 # WoW Behave
-A site used to track behavior of M+ players
+A place used to rate teammate behavior in m+ dungeons.